FA25SE050-RogueLearn/RogueLearn.BMAD.Documentation/docs/prd/glossary.md

 - **Schedule Quests**: Time-based academic events

 ### **Quest Line**
 A sequence of related quests that form a complete learning path, primarily generated from curriculum content and academic progression.
-Represents the main storyline of a student's academic journey, supplemented with career-focused content from roadmap.sh.
+Represents the main storyline of a player's academic journey, supplemented with career-focused content from roadmap.sh.

 ### **Route (Curriculum)**
-The academic curriculum selected by the student that serves as the foundational quest line structure.
+The academic curriculum selected by the player that serves as the foundational quest line structure.
 The Route defines the primary learning path based on university program requirements, course sequences, and academic milestones.

 ### **Class (Career Specialization)**
-A career-focused specialization from roadmap.sh that complements the student's curriculum.
+A career-focused specialization from roadmap.sh that complements the player's curriculum.
 The Class provides supplementary quests and content to bridge gaps between academic learning and industry requirements.

 ### **Gap Analysis**
-An AI-driven process that compares the student's selected curriculum (Route) with their chosen career specialization (Class) to identify missing industry-standard skills, technologies, and competencies not covered in academic coursework.
+An AI-driven process that compares the player's selected curriculum (Route) with their chosen career specialization (Class) to identify missing industry-standard skills, technologies, and competencies not covered in academic coursework.

 ### **Curriculum-First Quest Generation**
 The primary quest generation methodology where the academic curriculum forms the main quest line structure, with supplementary quests from roadmap.sh integration filling identified gaps between academic and industry requirements.

 ### **Skill**
-A specific knowledge area or competency within a student's field of study.
+A specific knowledge area or competency within a player's field of study.
 Skills are:
 - Organized in interconnected skill trees
 - Leveled up through quest completion and learning activities
 - Visualized to show knowledge relationships and dependencies